y2k04/windrift/README.md

 ## **This project has been discontinued.
 Superseeded by: [Flux by Sandydoo](https://github.com/sandydoo/flux)**
 ```
-Thank you all for your support and interest in this project. t has been great knowing that people actually wanted this.
+Thank you all for your support and interest in this project.
+It has been great knowing that people actually wanted this.
 Please visit Sandydoo's Flux GitHub project and show some support.

 Thank you again everyone.